superlinked/VectorHub/docs/use_cases/recSys-basic.md

-#### Matrix Factorization
+### Matrix Factorization (MF)

-A general MF model takes a list of triplets (user, item, rating), and then tries to create vector representaitons for both users and items, such that the inner product of user-vector and item-vector is as close to the rating as possible.
+A general MF model takes a list of triplets (user, item, rating), and then tries to create vector representations for both users and items, such that the inner product of user-vector and item-vector is as close to the rating as possible.

-The specific model we use actually integrates a weight component to the innner product, and restricts the ratings to a constant value of 1.
+The specific MF model we use actually incorporates a weight component in the calculation of the inner product, and restricts the ratings to a constant value of 1, as shown in the following snippet.

 ```python